achristie/save2db/readme.md

 **This is not production ready code.
 This is only meant to show a typical use case.**

 This example shows how to grab Market Data from the Platts API and store it in a database.
-By using `modified_date` we are able to get all updates since a particular point in time.
-The idea is then to execute this function on an interval (~20 min) with a sliding modified date in order to keep your local database up to date.
+By using `modified_date` in the API we are able to get all updates since a particular point in time.
+The idea is then to execute this function on an interval (~20 min) with a sliding `t` in order to keep your local database up to date.
 Additionally, we call the `corrections` endpoint in order to remove records which have been marked for deletion.

 Rough outline of what is included here: